patrikmasiar/doctor-opening-hours-react-app/README.md

 [![](https://github.com/patrikmasiar/doctor-opening-hours-react-app/workflows/Build/badge.svg)](https://github.com/patrikmasiar/doctor-opening-hours-react-app/actions)

 ## Gettings started with the project
-1. You have to run [NodeJS server](https://github.com/patrikmasiar/doctor-opening-hours-api) as API 1.1 Then the server URL should be: `http://localhost:3010`
+1. You have to run [NodeJS server](https://github.com/patrikmasiar/doctor-opening-hours-api) as API.
+Then the server URL should be: `http://localhost:3010`
 3. Run ReactJS project

 # Getting Started with Create React App